-Note: The DOE reflects the potential magnitude of both direct and indirect project impacts.
+\Note: The Degree of Effect (DOE) reflects the potential magnitude of both direct and indirect project impacts.

 The responsibility for performing Sociocultural Effects (SCE) evaluations and assigning a DOE to the six SCE issues (Social, Economic, Land Use Changes, Mobility, Aesthetic Effects, and Relocation Potential) rests with the MPOs/TPOs and FDOT.
 Public involvement activities assist in identifying concerns and desired project features.
 The FDOT and MPO/TPO CLCs should take a collaborative team approach during these evaluations.
 Much of the data preparation and initial analysis involved with SCE evaluations can be conducted prior to a Programming Screen review and made available to the ETAT as part of the PED.
-PD&E Manual, Part 2, Chapter 9,

-Sociocultural Effects Evaluation, the FDOT Public Involvement Handbook, and the FDOT Sociocultural Effects Evaluation web page provide guidance on identifying
+PD&E Manual, Part 2, Chapter 4, Sociocultural Effects Evaluation, the FDOT Public Involvement Handbook, and the FDOT Sociocultural Effects Evaluation web page provide guidance on identifying SCE issues and techniques for gathering public input.

-For further guidance on how to evaluate cultural and historical resources, refer to PD&E Manual, Part 2, Chapter 12, Archaeological and Historical Resources and the FDOT Cultural Resources Management Handbook.
-For guidance on potential Section 4(f) issues, refer to PD&E Manual, Part 2, Chapter 13, Section 4(f) Evaluations.
+For further guidance on how to evaluate cultural and historical resources, refer to PD&E Manual, Part 2, Chapter 8, Archaeological and Historical Resources and the FDOT Cultural Resources Management Handbook.
+For guidance on potential Section 4(f) issues, refer to PD&E Manual, Part 2, Chapter 7, Section 4(f) Resources.